ivpel/vigilant-php/README.md

 # Vigilant

-Vigilant is minimalistic framework for functional/regression testing without bloated dependencies.
+Minimalistic framework for functional/regression testing.

-It was build on top of `php-webdriver` and `phpunit` following KISS principle.
+`php-webdriver` and `phpunit` bundled together, with some additional to make functional testing fast and easy.

 **phpunit** - is main entrypoint for your tests to run and configure them.